tbmasood/VALET/README.md

 (valet-venv) $ python -m pip install -e .
 `

 The command above installs the package in the current directory which is `valet` in our case.
 Note that `valet` also needs `vtk` library if you are interested in generating the 3D output which can be loaded in VTK compatible software like Paraview.
 However, it is not installed by default.
-If you need the VTK file outputs, install `vtk` as follows, otherwise skip this step:
+If you need the VTK file outputs, install `vtk` as follows:

 `
 (valet-venv) $ python -m pip install -e .[vis]